 Recent software changes are highlighted in red.

-You can import into any of the following Standard Fields.
-Make sure that you check the in-app help next to each field to see acceptable values.
+Following are the fields that you can use in the data file that you will upload into Engage.
+Make sure that you check the in-app help next to each field to see acceptable values:

 - Cell Phone

 - State (two-character state abbreviation, appropriate for country code)

 - Country (two-letter abbreviation, ISO 3166-2 country code)